-The following advertisements may be erected or displayed in the Planning Area without application to the Authority:
+The following advertisement may be erected or displayed in the Planning Area with application to the Authority:

-- (a) on a dwelling or within the curtilage of a dwelling, one nameplate not exceeding 0.2 m in area; - (b) on an agricultural holding or farm, a notice board not exceeding 1 m in area and relating to the operations being conducted on the land; - (c) on land used for forestry purposes, signs or notices not exceeding 1 m in area and relating to forestry operations or the location of logging operations conducted on the land;

-- (d) on land used for mining or quarrying operations, a notice board not exceeding 1 m in area relating to the operation conducted on the land; - (e) on a dwelling or within the curtilage of a dwelling, one nameplate not exceeding 0.2 m in area in connection with the practice of a professional person carried on in the premises; - (f) on any site occupied by a church, school, library, art gallery, museum, institution or cemetery, one notice board not exceeding 1 m in area; - (g) on the principal facade of any commercial, industrial or public building, the name of the building or the name of the occupants of the building, in letters not exceeding one-tenth of the height of that facade or 3 m, whichever is the lesser; - (h) on any parking lot directional signs and one sign not exceeding 1 m in size, identifying the parking lot.
+- (a) On a dwelling or within the curtilage of a dwelling, on nameplate not exceeding 0.2m squared in area; - (b) On an agriculture holding or farm, a notice board no exceeding 1 m squared in area and relating to the operations being conducted to the land; - (c) On land used for forestry purposes, signs or notices not exceeding 1 m squared in area and relating to forestry operations or the location of logging operations conducted on the land; - (d) On land used for mining or quarrying operations, a notice board not exceeding 1 m squared in area relating to the operation conducted on the land; - (e) On a dwelling or within the curtilage of a dwelling, on nameplate not exceeding 0.2 m squared in area in connection with the practice of a professional person carried on in the premises; - (f) On any site occupied by a church, school, library, art gallery, museum, institution or cemetery, one notice board not exceeding 1 m squared in area. - (g) On the principal façade of any commercial, industrial or public building, the name of the building or the name of the occupants of the building, in letters not exceeding one-tenth of the height of that façade or 3 m, whichever is the lesser. - (h) On any parking lot directional signs and one sign not exceeding 1 m squared in size, identifying the parking lot.